alexjurkiewicz/tf-mysql-user-aws/README.md

 ## Usage

 Load the `mysql`, `aws`, and `random` providers, then source this repository.
-You can check the [releases page](https://github.com/alexjurkiewicz/tf-mysql-user-aws/releases) to find the most recent version.
+You can check our [releases page](https://github.com/alexjurkiewicz/tf-mysql-user-aws/releases) to find the most recent version available.

 The only required variable is `username`.
 Read `variables.tf` for documentation on all variables.